apache/usergrid/stack/README.txt

 Building

-Download and install Maven using the instructions on the Apache Maven website, then, from the command line, go to the usergrid directory and type the
+From the command line, go to the usergrid directory and type the
 following:

-mvn install

-This will cause Maven to download and install all the necessary dependencies.
-This also runs a small set of tests after compilation, however these tests do start up an instance of Cassandra.
-To run the build without all the tests being fired, use the following:

-mvn install -DskipTests=true
+mvn clean install -DskipTests=true

 If you don't want to do a full build, you can download a pre-built version of the launcher app from: